Buy Breakdown Cover

 Cartoon Car

-Perhaps the most worrying example of this was the DVSA's market surveillance team finding in 2022 that certain brake pads failed to meet the basic EU regulations on quality. (**please link to the following article: https://autotechnician.co.uk/brake-pads-tested-by-dvsa-fail-r90-standards).
+Perhaps the most worrying example of this was the DVSA's market surveillance team finding in 2022 that certain brake pads failed to meet the basic EU regulations on quality.
 This means that the ability of an affected car to stop will be compromised, with obvious safety consequences.

-Two years after its announcement, GEM can report that the government body is still not elaborating further, but we will provide an update as soon as formal announcements appear.
+Four years after its announcement, GEM can report that the government body has still not elaborated further without any official update since 2023.

 Regardless of whether you are a competent DIYer, or if you are paying a garage to do the work, you can take steps to ensure that your car parts meet the mandatory minimum standards.
 The main advice is to ensure that they comply with the EU regulation R90, by following these five tips: